mcnuttandrew/critical-hci-vis-class/src/index.md

 - **Communication**: at the end of the course students will be able to communicate and synthesize their ideas in a variety of formats
 - **Theory**: at the end of the course students will be able describe the content of a variety of theoretical perspectives and apply them to data and data systems.

 Mechanically, the course can be thought of a choose your own adventure with a small handful of requirements (showing up to class / being a good citizen) wherein you strive to get a certain number of points by the end (20).
 There are a variety of different types of works that you can do to get points, such as an essay or a project.
 It is up to you how you decide to approach this course.
+Thus there is a more mechanical learning objective of pushing students to deal effectively with time management.

 <!-- # Table of contents